Biography (Third-Person Narrative)

 Currently, I am thinking about the following topics:

-Selected Past Work
+Selected Peer-Reviewed Work

-Some selected publications in chronological order:
+Some selected publications in mostly chronological order: